katharinalisalin/demo-bug-template/contribution.md

 ## How to contribute

-To maintain the organization, searchability, and ease of use of these knowledge bases, selecting the appropriate contribution template is essential.
+To maintain the organization, searchability, and ease of use of this knowledge base, selecting the appropriate contribution template is essential.
 In this section of our documentation, we outline the available options and their respective procedures.

   [discussion board]: https://github.com/squidfunk/mkdocs-material/discussions
   [issue tracker]: https://github.com/squidfunk/mkdocs-material/issues